Android hardening

 A very simple way of mitigating this without loosing any functionality is to:

-1. Install ADB (Android Debug Bridge) - On GNU/Linux systems it's a matter of a single command.
+- Install ADB (Android Debug Bridge) - On GNU/Linux systems it's a matter of a single command.
 On Windows, good luck.

-2. We will also need an app called Package Manager to be installed on your Android device.
+- We will also need an app called Package Manager to be installed on your Android device.
 You can grab it from F-droid..

-3. Go into your Android's developer settings.
+- Go into your Android's developer settings.
 You can enable them by scrolling down in your main settings window, finding About phone, and quickly tapping on the Build number.
 You will know when to stop when a message telling you that you are a developer pops up.

-4. Once there, find an option called USB Debugging and turn it on.
+- Once there, find an option called USB Debugging and turn it on.

-5. On your PC, head over to the terminal and type adb devices.
+.
 A message should popup on your phone prompting you to allow access from your computer.
-Accept it.
+Accept it. - On your phone, open Package Manager, and type in Discord as an example.
+You should see an entry saying

-7. In your terminal, type in adb shell appops set com.discord READ_CLIPBOARD ignore.
-Now Discord can't access your clipboard.
-We can verify this by typing adb shell appops get com.discord.
+.
 It will list all of the permissions, and if there is ignore besides READ_CLIPBOARD, you have succeeded.

-Have you accidentally forbidden your keyboard from accessing the clipboard or something like that? adb shell appops set com.name.name2 READ_CLIPBOARD allow.
+Have you accidentally forbidden your keyboard from accessing the clipboard or something like that? adb shell appops set com.name.name2 READ_CLIPBOARD allow

 I also mentioned that you will not lose any functionality, yet not being to paste stuff into an app seems like a very big deal;, right? wellll, every keyboard allows you to paste directly from within itself, which looks something like this: